-For ease of service, the systems are equipped with diagnostic code display LEDs on both the indoor and outdoor units.
+For ease of service, the systems are equipped with diagnostic code display LEDs on some outdoor units.
 The outdoor diagnostic display consists of two LEDs (red and green) on the outdoor unit board and is limited to a few errors.
-The indoor diagnostic display is a combination of flashing LEDs on the display panel or the front of the unit.
+The indoor diagnostic display is a digital readout on the display panel.
 If possible, always check the diagnostic codes displayed on the indoor unit first before consulting a service technician.
-The diagnostic codes, displayed in the indoor and outdoor units, are listed in Table 17.
+The diagnostic codes, displayed in the indoor units, are listed in Table 19.